-June is known as Post-Traumatic Stress Disorder Awareness Month, and we want to make sure you are trauma-informed around Burnsville.
+June is known as Post-Traumatic Stress Disorder Awareness Month, and we want to make sure you are trauma-responsive around Burnsville.
 When it comes to trauma and PTSD, there are a few things we want you to be aware of, so keep reading to learn more and how to help those in need.

 Even though PTSD has been consistently associated with veterans returning home from war, it is not limited to them.
 Victims of sexual assault, abuse, domestic violence, and more can develop trauma and PTSD, either directly after an incident or in years to come.
 Some common symptoms include: